Proposed Property 2R counterexamples classified

+The conjecture had been motivated in part by a simple question: Could a non-standard homotopy $4$-sphere be built using just a single $1$-handle and a single $2$-handle?
+Gabai's theorem established that it could not, but it then begs two more general questions: \begin{itemize} \item Is a homotopy $4$-sphere built without $3$-handles necessarily standard?
+This is a generalization because such a manifold has (a single $0$-handle and) the same number of $2$-handles as $1$-handles. \item If it is always standard, can one show this by simple handle-slides, without introducing additional pairs of canceling handles? \end{itemize}

+In the second, stronger form, this is the Generalized Property R Conjecture. usually stated \cite[Problem~1.82]{Ki2}, as a conjecture about links: If surgery on an $n$-component link $L$ yields the connected sum $\#_nS^1\times S^2$ then $L$ becomes the unlink after suitable handle slides. \cite{GST} focused on the the hunt for a counter-example in the simplest possible case.
+In an argument that can be traced back 30 years to \cite{AK}, it is argued that a counter-example is likely to arise even among those $2$-component links in which one component is simply the square knot $Q$.
+Here is a brief review:

+Let $\mathcal{L}$ denote the set of of all two-component links that contain the square knot $Q$ and on which some surgery yields $(S^1 \times S^2) \# (S^1 \times S^2)$.
+A combination of sutured manifold theory and Heegaard theory provides a natural classification of $\mathcal{L}$, up to handle slides over $Q$.
+In brief: for any link $Q \cup K \subset \mathcal{L}$, handle-slides of $K$ over $Q$ will eventually transform $K$ to a knot that lies in the standard genus $2$ Seifert surface $F$ of $Q$, and furthermore its position in $F$ is very constrained: viewing $F$ as the $2$-fold branched cover of a $4$-punctured sphere $P$, $K$ must be a homeomorphic lift of an embedded circle in $P$.
+There is a natural way of parameterizing embedded circles in $P$ by the rationals; with one such parameterization, a circle in $P$ lifts homeomorphically to $F$ if and only if the corresponding rational has odd denominator.

-There is a straightforward classification of $\mathcal{L}$ in \cite[Corollary 6.4]{GST}, recounted here in Section \ref{sect:classification}: The classification assigns to each link a natural slope, indexed by those $\frac pq \in \mathbb{Q}$ for which $q$ is odd.
-But the classification requires unspecified handle-slides of the other link component over $Q$ and we were unable to resolve in \cite{GST} how the family $L_n$ fits into this classification.
-This left a puzzling gap (\cite[Question One]{GST}) between the $4$-dimensional Kirby-calculus arguments (with 20-year-old roots in \cite{Go}) which gave rise to interest in $L_n$, and the $3$-dimensional sutured manifold arguments which were used to classify $\mathcal{L}$.
+A frustrating aspect of this classification is that each handle-slide of $K$ over $Q$ requires the choice of a band over which to slide, and the classification does not give a prescription for finding the relevant bands.
+So there is no direct way to see how a given link in $\mathcal{L}$ fits into the classification.
+In particular, it is also argued in \cite{GST} that there is an infinite family $L_n \subset \mathcal{L}$ of links that probably do not satisfy the Property 2R Conjecture, but we were unable to resolve how the family $L_n$ fits into the classification of $\mathcal{L}$.
+This left a puzzling gap (\cite[Question One]{GST}) between the $4$-dimensional Kirby-calculus arguments which gave rise to interest in $L_n$, and the $3$-dimensional sutured manifold arguments which were used to classify $\mathcal{L}$.
 Here we resolve that question by showing that each $L_n$ corresponds to the slope $\frac{n}{2n+1} \in \mathbb{Q}$.
-So the family $L_n$ constitutes a relatively small subset of $\mathcal{L}$ and, in particular, it remains possible (though unlikely) that some link in $\mathcal{L}$ could still be a counterexample even to the Weak Property 2R Conjecture.